 Good design: we believe poor design, particularly of books and text, diminishes our experience of reading and contributes to lower levels of reading for pleasure.
 We champion good design all the way.

 Empowering authors: This increasingly complex world presents many new opportunities for writers online, but it can also be intimidating.
-We run regular trainings with partners like The Literary Consultancy and the Society of Authors to ensure writers reach their digital potential.
+We run regular trainings with partners like The Literary Consultancy (TLC) and the Society of Authors to ensure writers reach their digital potential.

 Improving literacy levels: More needs to be done to improve literacy levels and encourage children to read for pleasure.
 Our children’s book imprint, Curved House Kids, publishes books that children can either write or illustrate themselves, allowing them to use their own ingenuity to develop core reading skills and improve their visual literacy.

 Vivarta is a start-up digital publishing and production house for free expression rights, developing creative investigative journalism and advocacy programmes in conflicted, fragile and closed states (vivarta.org).
 Our interests are free expression, digital media, cultures of change and the conflict zeitgeist.
-We also host digital R&D programmes in online publication, issue analysis and cultural production (vivarta.net), to support our own work and that of our partners.
+We also host digital research and development programmes in online publication, issue analysis and cultural production (vivarta.net), to support our own work and that of our partners.

 Word Factory champions short story writing and writers.
 Our salons bring together leading and emerging authors at intimate, friendly gatherings where they can read new stories to an appreciative audience.
 The ethos is collective support through mentoring, masterclasses and conversation at our events and online.
 We use the strengths of our writing and publishing community to encourage confidence and entrepreneurship and to create new publishing models for bringing good stories to readers at a viable price.
 Writers of the world: unite.